 Where does coal come from?
 It comes from land plants—in particular, it comes from wood.
-As a matter of fact, if you hold a lump of coal in your hand, basically what you’re holding in your hand is preserved wood.
+If you hold a lump of coal in your hand, fundamentally what you’re holding in your hand is preserved wood.
 When the average tree falls in the woods it decomposes.

 If you’re going to preserve it to make it into anything, you have to keep away from oxygen and microbial activity.
 The environment that does that is a swamp.
-The reason why swamps are so good at preserving the woody tissues—or any organic matter for that matter—is that the oxygen content is very low.
-Because the water moves very, very, very slowly, it’s not being aerated.
-There’s also all kinds of carbon material around that sucks up oxygen and makes carbon dioxide.
+Due to low oxygen content and because the water in them moves at an incredibly slow pace—it isn’t being aerated— swamps are good at preserving the woody tissues, or any organic matter for that matter.
+There are also all kinds of carbon material around that sucks up oxygen and makes carbon dioxide.

 This is a transcript from the video series The Nature of Earth: An Introduction to Geology.
 Watch it now, on The Great Courses Plus.

 The microbial activity is directed primarily by the pH of the water.
-Microbes do their best job at about pH 7.
-To preserve enough of the material to make good coal, the pH of the swamp has to be at least less than 3 and preferably less than 2, which is often the case.
+Microbes do their best job at about pH seven.
+To preserve enough of the material to make good coal, the pH of the swamp has to be at least less than three and preferably less than two, which is often the case.
 Within the swamp, the woody tissues turn into peat.

 I’ve never been able to take woody tissue or peat tissues of any kind and turn them into anything that even faintly resembled coal.
 The actual process is still sort of a mystery.

-Next, the peat is buried—not very deep, you don’t want to heat it up too far, maybe a few hundred degrees centigrade.
-It goes through a sort of a baking process where it changes from peat into the various forms of coal.
-A lot of people, including myself, have tried to reproduce that process, and I, personally, have never been able to do it.
-I’ve never been able to take woody tissue or peat tissues of any kind and turn them into anything that even faintly resembled coal.
+Next, the peat is buried—not very deep, you don’t want to heat it too high, maybe a few hundred degrees centigrade.
+It goes through a type of baking process where it changes from peat into the various forms of coal.
+Many people, including myself, have tried to reproduce that process, and I’ve never been able to take woody or peat tissues of any kind and turn them into anything that even faintly resembled coal.
 The actual process is still sort of a mystery.

 Learn more about the rifting of continents and spreading of the sea floor